txpng91/made-for-you/README.md

 Technologies: ReactJS and NodeJS

-An E-Commerce Application that'll let browse latest products this brand has to offer.
+An E-Commerce Application that'll allow users to browse latest products that this app has to offer.

 As a non-member, you can see browse the application, see the latest products and search through a filter bar.